RAHUL-KAD/Self-Driving-Car/object-detection/README.md

 3. Follow the instructions from the .ipynb file and train your model.
 4. Got an error, google it or create an issue with proper explanation and screenshots.
 5. Happy coding

+## Deployment
+Now that you build your own Object Detection model it's time to test it in webapp using streamlit and pytorch.

+**Steps:**

+1. Download either best.pt or last.pt pretrained weights file from your google drive or from a folder where you trained your yolo model.
+2. Uncomment *line no 13* from app.py file.

+        model = torch.hub.load("ultralytics/yolov5",  'custom', path=add path yo your pretrained model)

+3. *(Considering you are familier with Docker)* Build an Docker image and Run docker image using following command

+        # To build an docker image
+        docker build -t object-detection .

+        # To run the docker image
+        docker run -it --rm -p 8000:8000 object-detection

+4. Run it any error, create a issue and specify your error briefly with screenshots.